What’s the point of Your Better Life Index?

 The indicators have been chosen on the basis of a number of statistical criteria such as relevance (face-validity, depth, policy relevance) and data quality (predictive validity, coverage, timeliness, cross-country comparability etc.) and in consultation with OECD member countries.
 These indicators are good measures of the concepts of well-being, in particular in the context of a country comparative exercise.
 Other indicators will gradually be added to each topic.

 However, some countries and cultures may include in the definition and measurement of well-being additional aspects which are relevant to their context and history (e.g. spirituality).
-Thus, while the OECD framework covers dimensions of well-being that are universal and relevant for all human beings, it may be usefully complemented by national similar initiatives which can add context-specific information on what constitutes a good life.
+Thus, while the OECD framework covers dimensions of well-being that are relevant for all human beings, it may be usefully complemented by national similar initiatives which can add context-specific information on what constitutes a good life.

 Return to top